weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 ### Distance metrics

-All of [the distance metrics](/developers/weaviate/config-refs/distances.md), such as cosine similiarity, can be used with any vector index type.
+All of [the distance metrics](/developers/weaviate/config-refs/distances.md), such as cosine similarity, can be used with any vector index type.

-## Set vector index type
+### Set vector index type

-The index type can be specified per data collection via the [collection definition](/developers/weaviate/manage-data/collections.mdx#set-vector-index-type) settings.
+The index type can be specified per data collection via the [collection definition](/developers/weaviate/manage-data/collections.mdx#set-vector-index-type) settings, according to available [vector index settings](../config-refs/schema/vector-index.md).

+## HNSW index

-## What is Hierarchical Navigable Small World (HNSW)
+### What is Hierarchical Navigable Small World (HNSW)

 Hierarchical Navigable Small World (HNSW) is an algorithm that works on multi-layered graphs.
 It is also an index type, and refers to vector indexes that are created using the HNSW algorithm.
 HNSW indexes enable very fast queries, but rebuilding the index when you add new vectors can be resource intensive.